Thimilius/Hyperion/docs/RENDER_ENGINE.md

   * Executing a command buffer

 The execution of a command buffer allows pipelines to control the render state and render target.
-A _RenderCommandBuffer_ is responsible for holding those more lower level commands.
+A _RenderCommandBuffer_ is responsible for holding these more lower level commands.
 Those include among others:
   * Clearing/Setting/Blitting of render targets
   * Setting global shader properties and buffers